frankilein/ShowQuarantine/README.md

 Unfortunately this isn't working in my case in folders with preview pane off.

-MS manifest.xml supports the following xsi-types only: MessageReadCommandSurface MessageComposeCommandSurface AppointmentOrganizerCommandSurface AppointmentAttendeeCommandSurface Module (Kann nur im DesktopFormFactor verwendet werden.)
-MobileMessageReadCommandSurface MobileOnlineMeetingCommandSurface MobileLogEventAppointmentAttendee LaunchEvent Events DetectedEntity
+MS manifest.xml supports the following xsi-types only:
+MessageReadCommandSurface
+MessageComposeCommandSurface
+AppointmentOrganizerCommandSurface
+AppointmentAttendeeCommandSurface Module (only in DesktopFormFactor) MobileMessageReadCommandSurface MobileOnlineMeetingCommandSurface MobileLogEventAppointmentAttendee
+LaunchEvent
+Events
+DetectedEntity

 None of them unfortunately allows add-in execution in home window.